paketo-buildpacks/paketo-website/content/docs/buildpacks/go.md

 ## Specifying a Go Version

 The Go CNB (Cloud Native Buildpack) allows you to specify a version of Go to use during deployment.
-This version can be specified via `buildpack.yml`.
+This version can be specified via `buildpack.yml` or `go.mod`.
 When specifying a version of Go, you must choose a version that is available within the buildpack.
 The supported versions can be found [here](https://github.com/paketo-buildpacks/go-dist/releases/latest).

+The buildpack prioritizes the versions specified in each possible configuration location with the following precedence, from highest to lowest: `buildpack.yml`, `go.mod`.

 Specifying a version of Go is not required.
 In the case that is not specified, the buildpack will provide the default version, which can be seen in the